 Castillo de las Caldas, Oviedo, Medieval castle in Las Caldas, Spain.

-The original fortress dates to the 8th century and was built under King Alfonso II as protection against attacks by Hisham I. The present structure was constructed in the 19th century on the ruins of this medieval fortification.
+A first fortification at this site is believed to have been built in the 8th century under King Alfonso II as a defense against raids by Hisham I. The building standing today was constructed in the 19th century on the foundations of that earlier medieval structure.

 The community of curious travelers